alexnie01/MCMC212/README.md

 Once the simulation is finished, the program outputs the maximum likelihood estimate of each of the parameters as well as a grid of joint probabilities between cosmological parameters.

-For more background on the algorithms and cosmology of the project, please refer to the included writeup (MCMC_Writeup.pdf).
+For more background on the algorithms and cosmology of the project, please refer to the included writeup (Final Project Papers/MCMC_Writeup.pdf) as well as the various references.

 Setup: